The Hand of Oberon: Authorial appearance

-Roger Zelazny (or possibly one of his doppelgängers) makes a cameo in his own novel as "Roger" — a cadaverous, grinning, pipe-smoking guard in Amber's dungeon who is writing a "philosophical romance shot through with elements of horror and morbidity".
-Some of the themes of the series as a whole are shadows, doubles and the nature of reality.
+Roger Zelazny (possibly in the guise of one of his doppelgängers) makes a cameo appearance in the novel as "Roger"—a cadaverous, grinning, pipe-smoking guard in Amber's dungeon; this character is writing a "philosophical romance shot through with elements of horror and morbidity".
+The metafictional cameo reflects recurring themes of the Amber series, which include shadows, doubles, and the nature of reality.